Scientific and Medical Breakthroughs

 The Long-Term Effects of Long COVID

-(American Journal of Physical and Rehabilitation Medicine, October 21, 2021) David Putrino, PhD, Director of Rehabilitation Innovation for the Mount Sinai Health System, and Assistant Professor of Rehabilitation Medicine
+(American Journal of Physical and Rehabilitation Medicine, October 21, 2021) David Putrino, PhD, Director of Rehabilitation Innovation for the Mount Sinai Health System, and Associate Professor of Rehabilitation Medicine

 In a study of 156 patients, Mount Sinai researchers found that patients experiencing post-acute COVID syndrome (PACS, also known as Long COVID) may have symptoms—including fatigue, headaches, and brain fog—for at least 12 months after initial COVID-19 infection.
 This appeared to disrupt their ability to work, think, and engage in physical activity.
 The results may help researchers better understand the full impact that long COVID could have on patients.